 A Shocking Discovery

 One of our “eternal residents” of Mount Olivet was a victim of high wind’s unfortunate effect on electricity in an earlier time.
 His name was Samuel D. Young, and the year was 1909.
 The 18 year-old, former Fredericktonian was living at the time in the Tenleytown vicinity of northwest Washington DC.
-Young was living at a boarding house located at 4708 Wisconsin Ave.
+Young was residing at a boarding house located at 4708 Wisconsin Ave.
 Interestingly, this was just a few blocks west of Fort Reno, one of a series of star-forts built to protect the Union capital city during the American Civil War.

 Samuel was here for work, apparently engaged in a long-term construction-related work assignment.